VIC.GOV.AU | Policy and Advisory Library

 • participate in the planning phases of state-funded capital works projects.

-In addition to their role as departmental employees, principals also act as the executive officer of the school council.
+In addition to their role as a departmental employee, a principal also acts as the executive officer of the school council.
 Principals and school councils should maintain a strong partnership to support the execution of school council responsibilities.

 Other duties a principal may be responsible for, if provided the delegated authority of the school council, include: